 Local influencers can serve as powerful brand advocates, introducing your products or services to a wider audience.
 These partnerships provide access to established local networks, lending credibility to your brand.

-You can also create and share content that promotes others in your region.
+You can also create and share content that promotes local businesses in your region.
 For example, a restaurant can highlight the farms from which it gets its local produce.
 Doing so has a massive influence on attracting local audiences as, according to YouGov, 60% of consumers worldwide prefer buying food from their own country.
 This increases to as much as 74% of consumers in Italy, 71% in Sweden and 67% in France and Spain.

 The preference for locally produced products has grown across the board in recent years, with a hyperlocal focus having an even greater impact.
 Tell your local audiences about your efforts in keeping it local—they’ll love you for it!